neuropoly/totalspineseg/README.md

 - `--suffix`: Suffix for the main images (e.g., "_T2w")
 - `--loc-suffix`: Suffix for the localizer images (e.g., "_T1w")

-Note: If the localizer and main image files have the same names (without suffixes), you can omit the `--suffix` and `--loc-suffix` arguments.
+Note: If the localizer and main image files have the same names, you can omit the `--suffix` and `--loc-suffix` arguments.

 ## Results